rwieruch/Pipelinr/README.md

 * move to Pipelinr Backend: cd yourFolder/Pipelinr/Backend
 * type: node app.js

 Third command prompt:
-* On Windows: make sure the npm AppData exists: C:\Users\your_account\AppData\Roaming\npm\
-* On Windows: make sure Git is installed and registered in PATH variable
 * move to Pipelinr Frontend: cd yourFolder/Pipelinr/Frontend
-* type: npm start
+* type:

 The first initializations of the application should take some time.